Open pleural biopsy

 Biopsy - open pleura

-The surgeon will make a small cut in the left or right side of the chest.
+- After cleaning the skin, the surgeon makes a small cut in the left or right side of the chest.

-You may have a sore throat after the test due to the breathing tube.
-You can ease the sore throat by eating ice chips.
+You may have a sore throat from the breathing tube.
+You can ease the pain by eating ice chips.

 This procedure is used when the surgeon needs a larger piece of tissue than can be removed with a